Travels

 3. Fontana di Trevi

 The baroque fountain of the city is one of the most popular places in Rome for the wishes that visitors make to the fountain to be realized.
 Also, due to its great height, width, and disarming beauty, it is one of the most photographed places in Rome.
-So if you want to be able to take your photos and make a unique wish, which I hope will come true (mine has not happened yet, haha), you have to go early.
+So if you want to be able to take your photos and make a unique wish, which I hope will come true, you have to go early.
 Specifically, we arrived at the point around 9 in the morning, and it was already quite crowded.
-However, we were lucky, since the crowd was not so intense, so we managed to take pictures, make a wish, and also enjoy our coffee with a vegan croissant in the unique cafe located in front of the Fontana di Trevi.
+However, we were lucky, since the crowd wasn’t so intense, so we managed to take pictures, make a wish, and also enjoy our coffee with a vegan croissant in the unique cafe located in front of the Fontana di Trevi.
 So what else can someone want?

 4. Piazza di Spagna